The Other Italies. Representation of Alterity through Language in Modern and Contemporary Italy

 Students will conduct guided reading of texts and other media in preparation for classes, as well as independent research for all assignments.

-One hour-classes per week for 22 weeks.
-Will involve lecture-type teaching and seminar-type activities such as discussions, debates and student presentations: One-hour lecture weekly (two hours in weeks 1-2) One-hour seminar weekly (starting from week 3)
+Two hour-classes per week for 11 weeks.
+Will involve lecture-type teaching and seminar-type activities such as discussions, debates and student presentations: One-hour lecture weekly (two hours in weeks 1) One-hour seminar weekly (starting from week 2)

 - Literacy - Proficiency in reading and writing through a variety of media